-Full prohibition was voted in in 1915, however it didn’t last long, only 6 years.
-Surprisingly, the reason for it’s relaxation was due to Spain being very upset at Iceland no longer buying it’s red wine.
-They threatened to stop importing the salted cod from Iceland, the countries biggest export at the time.
+Full prohibition was voted in 1915, however, it didn’t last long, only 6 years.
+Surprisingly, the reason for its relaxation was due to Spain was very upset at Iceland no longer buying its red wine.
+They threatened to stop importing the salted cod from Iceland, the country’s biggest export at the time.

 As well as the red and rose wine being imported from Portugal and Spain Doctors prescribed booze for all kinds of ailments, and in great quantity.
 On top of that smuggling alcohol and making moonshine at home was rife.